Oliver Mowat Biggar

 Oliver Mowat Biggar, (October 11, 1876 – September 4, 1948) was a Canadian lawyer and civil servant.
 He was the second judge advocate general for the Canadian Militia and the first chief electoral officer of Canada.
 He also served as the first Canadian co-chair of the Canada–United States Permanent Joint Board on Defense.
 Biggar was well known as a leading Canadian lawyer with expertise in public law and patent law.

 Early life and education

 Biggar was born in Toronto, Ontario.
 He was the eldest son of lawyer Charles Robert Webster Biggar and Jane Helen Mowat (daughter of Sir Oliver Mowat, a former premier of Ontario).

 Biggar was educated at Upper Canada College, graduating in 1894.
 He attended University College at the University of Toronto and graduated with a B.A. in 1898.
-In 1901 Biggar graduated from Osgoode Hall Law School and began practicing as a lawyer with Biggar & Burton.
+In 1901 Biggar graduated from Osgoode Hall Law School and began practising as a lawyer with Biggar & Burton.
 By 1903, he moved to Edmonton, Alberta, and was called to the bar there.

 On April 30, 1908, he married Muriel Elizabeth Whitney (daughter of J.G.
 Whitney).
 Together they had one daughter, Sally Vernon Biggar.